Cyrtopodion golubevi: Etymology

 The specific name, golubevi, is in honor of Russian herpetologist Michael Leonidovich Golubev (1947–2005).

 Geographic range

 C. golubevi is found in southeastern Iran in the province of Sistan and Baluchestan.

+Description

+C. golubevi may attain a snout-to-vent length of about 6 cm, with a tail about 8 cm long.
+The legs are very thin, and the tip of the tail is whitish.